Maarten0162/portfolio-website/README.md

 The portfolio was created to:

 - Demonstrate my frontend development skills
-- Highlight my design choices and creativity
+- Show off my interest for older hardware and computers
 - Provide visitors with a unique, interactive experience
-- Show that I can build complex interfaces using modern tooling
+- Show that I can build complex interfaces using modern tooling.

 The terminal interface reflects my interest in Linux, command-line tools, and technical systems.
+I chose to make it in a retro style with an MS-Dos style font to show off my interest in hardware and software.
+I enjoy messing around with computers of all sorts which is why i decided to make an old terminal styled portfolio.

 ## Features